Woolball/job-catcher/README.md

 ## License

 This project is licensed under the terms of the GNU Affero General Public License (AGPL) v3.0.

 ### Commercial Use

-For commercial use or if you require a different licensing arrangement, please contact [ammar.halabi@gmail.com].
+For commercial use or licensing inquiries, please contact [ammar.halabi@gmail.com].

+## Acknowledgements

+This project uses the [JobSpy](https://github.com/Bunsly/JobSpy) package for job scraping functionality.
+Special thanks to the JobSpy team for providing this helpful tool.